Can CNNs Be More Robust Than Transformers?: Component Diagnosis

 \section{Component Diagnosis}

-In this section, we introduce three effective architectural design inspired from Transformers which work surprisingly well on CNNs as well.
-Concretely, they are 1) patchifying input images (Section~\ref{sec:patchifying}), b) enlarging the kernel size (Section~\ref{sec:large_kernel}), and finally 3) reducing the number of activation layers and normalization layers (Section~\ref{sec:removing_act_norm}), all of which are conducted under a fair standard.
-Especially, the first design has a non-negligible effect on network FLOPs, which we mitigate by adding back in the third stage.
-Next, we will reveal how combining all of them delivers a pure CNN architecture that is as robust as, or even more robust than, Transformers.
+In this section, we present three effective architectural designs that draw inspiration from Transformers, but work surprisingly well on CNNs as well.
+These designs are as follows: 1) patchifying input images (Sec.~\ref{sec:patchifying}), b) enlarging the kernel size (Sec.~\ref{sec:large_kernel}), and finally, 3) reducing the number of activation layers and normalization layers (Sec.~\ref{sec:removing_act_norm}).